Network Observability with SuzieQ: Part Two

 We'll begin with creating necessary files and directories.
 This will include:

-6. .env: File to contain the environment variables required for SuzieQ
+: File to contain the environment variables required for SuzieQ

 mkdir suzieq